Dutch Oven Chicken and Dumplings

 Here’s what you need:

-- Shredded rotisserie chicken—this recipe calls for a pound of shredded chicken, so you’re going to have extra left over from your chicken.
+• Shredded rotisserie chicken — this recipe calls for a pound of shredded chicken, so you’re going to have extra left over from your chicken.
 Use the chicken breasts or the chicken thighs or a mixture of both.
-If you like a meatier chicken and dumplings, feel free to throw it all in here.
-If not, save it for later (and for something like Rotisserie Chicken Salad.)
+If you like a meatier chicken and dumplings, feel free to throw all the protein in here.
+If not, save it for later (and make Rotisserie Chicken Salad.)

-- Fresh thyme—we’re going to need a boatload of this for the soup and the dumplings themselves.
+• Fresh thyme — we’re going to need a boatload of this for the soup and the dumplings themselves.
 I’ve found that the removing of the thyme from the stems is the most time-consuming part of this recipe, so take the time to do that!
+You could also use some fresh parsley in the dumplings and garnish, if desired.

-- Chicken broth or stock—I like to use a lower salt variety if I can get my hands on it, but you can use whichever kind you can find.
+• Chicken stock or broth — I like to use a lower salt variety if I can get my hands on it, but you can use whichever kind you can find.
 Just be aware that you might want to add less salt to the dish because the stock is salted.

-- Whole milk—this is the liquid in our dumplings.
+• Whole milk — this is the liquid in our dumplings.
 I strongly suggest using whole milk.
 While this works with lower fat milks, it won’t be the same or nearly as decadent.
+You could also use half of a lower fat milk and half heavy cream to balance it out.

 How to make Dutch Oven Chicken and Dumplings